-You can begin and end this trip on any day of the week and our packages are completely flexible, so long as you stay for a minimum of 3 nights.
+You can begin and end your cycling holidays in Lake Garda on any day of the week and our packages are completely flexible, so long as you stay for a minimum of 3 nights.

 We will pick you up at Verona airport and take you to the shores of Lake Garda.
 We are also able to provide transfers from other airports if you require.